lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

 By default the rendered DOM is encapsulated using [shadow DOM](/guide/components/shadow-dom/).
 This has three main benefits:

-*   *DOM composition* means that users can provide child nodes without interfering with the component's rendered template.
+*   *DOM composition* means that users can provide child nodes without interfering with the component's internal DOM.
 The component author decides where or if user-provided child nodes render.

 *   *DOM encapsulation* means that outside code (like `document.querySelector`) won't accidentally select elements in your component's shadow DOM.